 It would be easy to hastily dispel this comparison as the rambling of a suspicious scholar.
-However, considering the following statistics; this notion may have a little more substance than originally first contemplated.
-In a bid to uncover the truth about modern day surveillance, we took a typical town or city that contained the basic amenities one would expect; from a school to a bank to public transport.
-Our data focussed on exposing the average number of cameras found, whilst used a heat-bar to identify the number and the intensity of cameras placed in a single location.
-Our research exposed schools, banks, hospitals and the public transport system to contain the largest number of cameras!
+However, considering the following statistics, this notion may have more substance than originally contemplated.
+To uncover the truth about modern-day surveillance, we took a typical town or city with the basic amenities one would expect, from a school to a bank to public transport.
+Our data focused on exposing the average number of cameras found whilst using a heat bar to identify the number and the intensity of cameras placed in a single location.
+Our research exposed schools, banks, hospitals and the public transport system to contain the largest cameras!

-So just how many cameras do we pass daily?
+How many cameras do we pass daily?

 Share this Image On Your Site

-Only a few days ago, the dark truth of surveillance was unveiled, as Richard Branson released official CCTV footage of politician Jeremy Corbyn, in order to disprove his claims that he had nowhere to sit on a ‘ram-packed’ train.
-The legalities of this surveillance is now being scrutinised as a possible breach of data protection rules.
-All organisations and companies have an obligation to ‘comply with the Data Protection Act and must have legitimate grounds for processing the personal data they hold.’
+Only a few days ago, the dark truth of surveillance was unveiled, as Richard Branson released official CCTV footage of politician Jeremy Corbyn to disprove his claims that he had nowhere to sit on a ‘ram-packed’ train.
+The legalities of this surveillance are now being scrutinised as a possible breach of data protection rules.
+All organisations and companies must ‘comply with the Data Protection Act and must have legitimate grounds for processing the personal data they hold.’

 The past decade has seen societal paranoia grow substantially.
 It may therefore come as no surprise to discover that these findings largely correlate with the growth and advancement of technology.
-Perhaps deriving from the utilisation of algorithms and data-memorising technology, many consumers have grown to distrust larger companies and institutions.
-Typically, customers complained that they were previously unaware of such features and that the knowledge companies pertain in relation to their preferences, location and shopping habits, felt like an infringement of their privacy.
+Perhaps deriving from using algorithms and data-memorising technology, many consumers have grown to distrust larger companies and institutions.
+Typically, customers complained that they were previously unaware of such features and that the knowledge companies pertaining to their preferences, location, and shopping habits felt like an infringement of their privacy.

 Prevention or displacement of crime?

-Although there is a popular argument suggesting that CCTV merely displaces crime, rather than deterring it; the argument against their presence is somewhat flawed.
+Although a popular argument suggests that CCTV merely displaces crime rather than deterring it, the argument against their presence is somewhat flawed.
 The fact that crime is indeed being displaced illustrates their effective nature as a deterrent.
 If there were more cameras, one could argue there would be less criminal activity.
-Complete removal of CCTV would most likely proffer a sharp spike in crime, as statistically, most criminals are opportunists, and a lack of surveillance would indeed making their task easier.
-The majority of burglaries happen at a property that has a secluded space away from the prying eyes of the public, who could report their illegal activity.
+Complete removal of CCTV would most likely proffer a sharp spike in crime, as statistically, most criminals are opportunists, and a lack of surveillance would make their task easier.
+Most burglaries happen at a property with a secluded space away from the public's prying eyes, who could report their illegal activity.

-So why do we need this level of surveillance?
+Why do we need this level of surveillance?